 Key Points:

-• MGM Grand’s buffet isn’t one that’ll blow you away with luxury or exotic menu items – It’s a “working class buffet”.
+- MGM Grand’s buffet won’t blow you away with fancy or exotic menu items – It’s a “working class buffet”.

-• With that being said, I found the food to be spectacularly tasty, especially the breakfast potatoes.
+- That said, I found it to be tasty, especially the breakfast potatoes.
 Holy.

 MGM Grand is among the most imposing resorts on the Strip, boasting a whopping 5,000+ hotel rooms, an enormous casino, and a sprawling pool complex.

-While MGM Grand is a frequent stop of mine, the buffet is something I had yet to experience.
-With that in mind, I stopped in for brunch recently and look forward to sharing what I found.
+While MGM Grand is a frequent stop of mine, I had yet to experience the buffet.
+I was in the neighborhood recently, stopped in for brunch, and am eager to share my findings.

-The MGM Grand Buffet is open daily for brunch from 8 am – 3 pm.
+The MGM Grand Buffet is open Thursday – Monday for brunch from 8 am – 3 pm, and is closed on Tuesday & Wednesday.

 Up-to-the-minute pricing and hours can be found on MGM Grand’s website, here.